-If you’ve ever booked a Secret Weapon package with me, as our time together wrapped up, you probably got a “So, what did you think?” email from me.
+If you’ve ever booked a coaching session with me, as our time together wrapped up, you probably got a “So, what did you think?” email from me.

 And if you’ve ever bought ad space, as your month ticked down, you probably got a reminder email, offering you 10% off your next booking if you re-upped.

 That’s because I’ve made a habit of devoting an hour of the 25th of each month to checking in with my people, updating testimonials, and preparing for the coming month.

 My creativity-supporting habits